 The Bottom Line

 As you can see, the benefits of prenuptial agreements are tremendous, and considerably greater than many people expect.
 Just remember, you cannot address child custody or support issues in a prenup.
 Those terms can only be decided by the courts in the event of a divorce.
 Family lawyer Thomas Stahl has helped countless Maryland and DC couples prepare prenuptial agreements.
-As a recognized Super LawyerTM from 2019 to 2021, he has continued to prove his commitment to helping his clients achieve agreements that are effective and beneficial for their needs.
+As a recognized Super LawyerTM since 2013, he has continued to prove his commitment to helping his clients achieve agreements that are effective and beneficial for their needs.
 Contact his firm today at (410) 696-4326 or (202) 964-7280, or online to schedule a consultation.